 Have you ever wondered about hatching chicks with a broody hen?
 Ok, I will admit, on the surface this seems so simple.
-I mean, afterall, broody hens hatched chicks for a long time before incubators.
+I mean, afterall, broody hens hatched chicks for a long time before people learned to hatch chicks with incubators.

 One day we decided (spur of the moment) to take some eggs out to one of our broody hens.
 This particular girl was SUPER committed, she had been brooding in our goats hay feeder for two months.